Gwragedd Annwn

 Gwragedd Annwn, (singular gwraig Annwn) alternatively known as Dames of the Lower Region, Dames of Elfin Land, or Wives of the Lower World, are beautiful female fairies who live beneath lakes and rivers found in Welsh folklore.
-They are counted among the Tylwyth Teg or Welsh fairy folk.The mythological narrative of Gwragedd Annwn is intertwined with the origin of the Welsh black cattle.
-Some legends hold that the existence of the Gwragedd Annwn was owed to the famed Saint Patrick.
+They are counted among the Tylwyth Teg or Welsh fairy folk.
+The mythological narrative of Gwragedd Annwn is intertwined with the origin of the Welsh black cattle.
 Occasionally, the fairies were said to ascend into the upper world, and be visible to ordinary people.

 Origin

 Gwragedd Annwn were purportedly created by St. Patrick, when he journeyed from Ireland to Wales, to meet with St. David of Wales.
 A crowd of Welsh folk spotted the two meeting, and began to verbally abuse St. Patrick, angry at him for having left Cambria.
-St. Patrick, who spoke Welsh and could understand their insults, punished the offending Welsh folk by transforming them into fish.
+St. Patrick, who was Welsh and therefore could understand their insults, punished the offending Welsh folk by transforming them into fish.
 However, since some of the people there were women, they were instead transformed into Lake Fairies.

 Characteristics

-While there is no shortage of mythological water-dwelling female beings in European culture, the Gwragedd Annwn are distinct in that, despite the circumstances of their origins, they do not have the characteristics of any sea creature.
-This makes Gwragedd Annwn unique compared to other beings of myth such as Selkies (Scottish "sea-maidens") or Merrows (Irish mermaids).
+While there is no shortage of mythological water-dwelling female beings in European culture, the Gwragedd Annwn are distinct in that they do not have the characteristics of any sea creature.
+Compare other beings of myth such as Selkies (Scottish "sea-maidens") or Merrows (Irish mermaids).
 According to folklore, these supernatural maidens were said to live in or beneath certain lakes, notably the "Bearded Lake" Llyn Barfog in Gwynedd and Crumlyn Lake, located near Briton Ferry, Neath Port Talbot, Wales.
 The Gwragedd Annwn can only be found near lakes and rivers, and are not said to live in the ocean, another factor which sets them apart from other aquatic fairy or mermaid-like creatures.
 The Gwragedd Annwn dressed in green.
 They appear to be the only type of fairy capable of crossing from the lower world, led by the fairy king Gwyn ap Nudd, to the upper world, where regular human beings dwell.
 They are most likely to be found near lakes that in isolated, or in mountainous areas.